platformsh/platformsh-docs/sites/platform/src/add-services/solr.md

 ### Transitional

 For a transitional approach you temporarily have two Solr services.
-Add a second Solr service with the new version a new name and give it a new relationship in `.platform.app.yaml`.
+Add a second Solr service with the new version a new name and give it a new relationship in `{{< vendor/configfile "app" >}}`.
 You can optionally run in that configuration for a while to allow your application to populate indexes in the new service as well.

 Once you're ready to cut over, remove the old Solr service and relationship.
 You may optionally have the new Solr service use the old relationship name if that's easier for your application to handle.
 Your application is now using the new Solr service.